The City of Windsor Heights Police Department provides animal control for residents living within the city limits.

 Online licenses will be mailed to the contact information provided in the form.

-Those owners wishing to submit a form by mail with a check may do so by downloading a printable form here: 2021 Pet License Form - Print Only.
+Those owners wishing to submit a form by mail with a check may do so by downloading a printable form here: 2023 Pet License Form - Print Only.
 First time registrations need to be mailed

 - Pet License - spayed/neutered animal: $20 per calendar year